-The Income Statement is divided into two sections, income or revenue, and expenses or costs.
+The profit and loss or income statement is divided into two sections: income or revenue, and expenses or costs.

 In this video…